philipwalton/html-inspector/README.md

 HTML Inspector is different than a markup validator.
 Validators parse static markup, while HTML Inspector runs on a live DOM.
 This makes it a lot more powerful, but there are some drawbacks as well.
 Because HTML Inspector runs after the browser has parsed your HTML, any mistakes the browser has forgiven will not be seen by HTML Inspector.

 As a result HTML Inspector should not be seen as a replacement for validation.
 It's simply another tool in the toolbox.
 That being said, there is still a lot that it can do (and does) to validate your markup.

 Here are the validation rules that ship with HTML Inspector.
 (Expect this list to get more comprehensive in the future.)

 - **Validate Elements**: Inspect each element in the DOM and reports any elements that are invalid or obsolete.
-This will catch simple things like misspelled tags (`<il>` instead of `<li>`), and it will also let you know that `<hgroup>` is no longer a valid HTML element.
+This will catch simple things like misspelled tags (`<il>` instead of `<li>`), and it will inform you of deprecated tags (like `<center>`, `<font>`, and more recently `<hgroup>`).
 Any element you don't want to be warned about can be whitelisted.

 - **Validate Attributes**: Like validating elements, this rule will let you know if you're using attributes that don't belong on a particular element or perhaps don't belong on any element.
 If your project uses custom attributes (like `ng-*` in AngularJS) they can be whitelisted.